Sarahegorov98534/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to designing and writing clean, maintainable code that's easy to understand and modify.
 Strive for clarity over complexity; avoid unnecessary abstractions and冗余.
 Always keep in mind that you're not just writing code for computers to execute but also for fellow humans to read, review, and build upon."

 Remember, good code is like a well-written recipe – it should be clear, concise, and able to be followed by anyone with the right knowledge base, not just the original author.
 It's about solving problems effectively and efficiently while minimizing future bugs and maximizing scalability and adaptability.

+# 2024-02-20
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that early-stage optimization in coding can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It suggests that programmers should focus first on writing clear, correct, and maintainable code, and only optimize when there's a proven need, backed by profiling data.
+Understanding the balance between code readability and performance efficiency is key to effective software development.